 4. Comprehensive Baselines

 To keep pace with modern IT environments—which are constantly innovating—network traffic analysis tools should be able to track behaviors unique to a specific entity (or a small number of entities) in comparison to most entities in the environment.
 The tool should then be able to use the underlying data to establish baselines, which evolve in real time as behaviors change.
 Network traffic analyzers with entity tracking abilities can create even more comprehensive baselines because they understand the source and destination entities as well as the traffic patterns.
 For example, what might be considered normal for a workstation won’t be normal for an IP phone, camera, or server.

 The following tools all come highly recommended, but some are likely to be better suited to your individual requirements than others.
 For each of these tools, we’ve included key features and advantages to help you choose the right one for your company.

 - SolarWinds NetFlow Traffic Analyzer (NTA) (Free Trial)

 SolarWinds NTA is a tool designed to help you perform in-depth network traffic analysis with ease and accuracy.
 This network traffic analysis software tops our list of the best network traffic analyzers because it’s comprehensive, enterprise-grade, and easy to use.

-In a large and busy network with several applications consuming bandwidth, it’s important to be able to detect bandwidth top talkers.
-NTA helps you achieve this by revealing which endpoints and applications are generating heavy network traffic and creating bottlenecks.
+- detect bandwidth top talkers – NTA helps you achieve this by revealing which endpoints and applications are generating heavy network traffic and creating bottlenecks.